CamaProject/Cama/README.md

 ##More project ideas?
 Other projects may include the creation of a mini-social network for the members of the College Admissions Mentors for Africa (CAMA) network.
 This of course will be hosted on a  more powerful cloud service like heroku or google app engine

+Requirements and tools:

+1. Git and Github
+2. GoDaddy
+3. Heroku